semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 <div class="col-2-grid">
 <div>

-##### Semgrep OSS
+##### Semgrep Community Edition

-Tuning is not supported in Semgrep OSS, but you can customize the rules you run on your scans.
+Tuning is not supported in Semgrep CE, but you can customize the rules you run on your scans.

-Semgrep OSS does not provide any metrics that may inform you of potential performance improvements you can make.
+Semgrep CE does not provide any metrics that may inform you of potential performance improvements you can make.

 </div>
 <div>